 EngineeringMarch 12, 2026·2 min read

-How Track Changes Works in a Browser-Based DOCX Editor
+Track Changes in a React DOCX Editor

 Why track changes matters